If your family gets its drinking water from a rural water well, you must be aware of the potential for explosions and contaminated water.

 - Natural gas coming out of the faucet and causing an explosion – The natural gas that is released due to fracking starts deep in the earth, and is pushed up into the water table.
 Here it flows upward with the water until it reaches your kitchen sink or bathtub or garden hose.
 Tragically, an ordinary garden hose can be turned in to a fiery torch.
 This same dangerous fire happen in your kitchen or well house or anywhere there is a faucet.

-If your family or friends live near an area where wells are being contaminated by fracking, and have had some of these problems, give Carr & Carr Attorneys a call at 877-392-4878 or email today.
-With offices in Oklahoma City and Tulsa, our lawyers can assist you if you live in Oklahoma, while our Northwest Arkansas injury attorneys can assist you if you live near Fayetteville, Springdale, Rogers or Bentonville or anywhere in Arkansas.
+If your family or friends live near an area where wells are being contaminated by fracking, and have had some of these problems, give Carr & Carr a call at 866-510-0580 or email us today.
+Our attorneys are based in Tulsa and Oklahoma City, but we can travel to meet you at a more convenient location.